 - how to be safe (physically, financially, emotionally)

 What skill or knowledge do you possess that would meet one or more of these needs and desires?
 Are you an expert at couponing?
 Have you helped your family become debt free?
 Are you one of those shoppers who can find amazing bargains anywhere?
-There are moms out there desperate for that information and expertise.
+Maybe you could begin teaching others how to do this or write articles or ebooks on the subject.

 What experiences do you have that would provide guidance and reassurance to someone’s fears?
 Have you been a long-time homeschooler?
 Are you an auto mechanic who could give tips on what to look for when buying a used car?